 Having dementia puts a person at greater risk of being exploited financially.
-Christina Neal reveals how it happened in her own family and explains the importance of keeping an eye on a person’s finances
+Christina Neal explains the importance of keeping an eye on a person’s finances.

-But perhaps the most important lesson from this devastating experience… trust no one.
-Not when it comes to money.
+It’s a sad fact that a person with dementia is at greater risk of being exploited by those who are supposed to be caring for them.
 Money can bring out the worst in people.
-Sadly, having dementia puts a person at greater risk of being a victim of fraud or financial wrongdoing.
 Friends or even members of the person’s own family can exploit them, as it may be difficult or impossible for them to manage their own affairs.
 According to a Financial Abuse Review published by Age UK in November 2015, those with dementia or reduced cognitive function are most at risk.
 The review also revealed that 50 per cent of financial abuse in the UK is by ‘adult children’.
 Approximately 130,000 people aged 65 and over have suffered financial abuse since turning 65, though this is considered a conservative estimate.

 Another review conducted for Age UK in 2008 showed that 70 per cent of financial abuse is by a family member.
 A report by King’s College London and the National Centre for Social Research published in 2007 revealed that 57,000 people aged 66 and over in the UK had suffered financial abuse by a relative, friend or care worker.

 Don’t think it won’t happen in your family.
-I never expected it to happen in mine.
-I trusted someone.
-That trust was misplaced.
 Trust your instincts.
 If you suspect wrongdoing, here’s what you can do:

 - Speak to the person’s bank if you suspect theft from their account

 - Cancel all debit cards immediately

 - Obtain third party access on the person’s account so that you can monitor activity